What Is Local SEO? How Local Businesses Can Rank Higher on Google

 An example of a high-quality website backlink for local SEO

 A backlink is simply a link from another website to your website.
 It’s like a vote of confidence, indicating that the other website trusts your content and thinks it’s worth linking to.
-Backlinks from high-quality websites increase your site’s domain authority with Google, and can bring additional traffic to your site, further bolstering your local SEO efforts.
+Backlinks from high-quality websites increase your site’s domain authority with Google and can bring additional traffic to your site, in turn, bolstering your local SEO efforts even further.

 An easy way to get local backlinks is by submitting your business to local business directories, which we discussed above.
 These directories are websites listing businesses from a specific geographic area such as a city or town.

-In addition to your business listings on online directories like Google My Business and Bing Places for Business, you can get local backlinks by joining your Chamber of Commerce and other business networking groups.
+Start by adding business listings to online directories like Google My Business and Bing Places for Business.
+Then get local backlinks by joining your Chamber of Commerce and other business networking groups.
 Most have member directories that include your business information and a backlink to your website.

-Another very valuable backlink for local SEO is to become accredited by the Better Business Bureau (BBB).
+One especially authoritative backlink for local SEO is to become Better Business Bureau (BBB) accredited.
 Not only does the backlink a high-quality one, but it’s also a trust factor with local customers.
-Your BBB accreditation and high rating tell prospects that it’s safe to do business with you, as do your memberships in the local Chamber of Commerce and networking groups.
+Your BBB accreditation and high rating tell prospects that it’s safe to do business with you, (as do memberships in the local Chamber of Commerce and networking groups).

-Please read our article detailing more than a dozen ways to build backlinks for SEO to rank higher on Google.
+For more ideas, read our article detailing more than a dozen ways to build backlinks for SEO to rank higher on Google.
 Keep in mind that building backlinks can take time and research.
-For help, turn to a company that offers professional link-building and listings management services, like Hibu.

 8. Reviews